JustMog/ECS/README.md

 end

 ```
-Addition and removal of entities from pools happens before each new callback invocation.
+Addition and removal of entities from pools happens before each new callback invocation, except those triggered from within another callback.

 Adding or removing components from entities within a callback won't be reflected in pools or trigger onAdded/onRemoved events immediately.